NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Jesus, the second person of God, **created all things** without exception.
 He is not himself created but eternally uncreated.
 To emphasize this, Paul lists "in heaven and on earth" which isnidiomatic for "everything, **visible and invisible** not leaving out the spirit world. **Thrones, doninions, rulers, authorities** are ranks of spirit beings, so Jesus is the origin of their existence and authority too.
 God created everything **through him and for him**.
 The second person being the active agent of creation and also the main reason for the universe to exist.
 The universe was created **by** him, **through** him, and **for** him.
 He is the instigator, the means and the end.

 Jesus is therefore eternal and fully divine.

+## Colossians 1:19

+> For in him all the fullness of God was pleased to dwell,

+*All the fulness of God...dwells** in Jesus, and this pleases God.
+So Jesus has the fulness of what it means to be God.

 ## Colossians 2:9